Rented Apartments: What Can Tenants Deduct From Taxes?

 Even if you have not hired any domestic help or cleaning staff directly, you can enter various items of your utility bill as household-related services in your tax return.
 As a rule, all utility bills include stairwell cleaning, additional housekeeping services during winter, or caretaker services.
 You can submit your attributable costs to the tax office.

 According to § 35a EStG, a maximum of up to 4,000 Euros per year is deductible from your income tax.
-As a tenant, you need an itemised annual statement of the operating costs or a certificate from the landlord stating the portion you have paid as proof.
+As a tenant, you need an itemized annual statement of the operating costs or a certificate from the landlord stating the portion you have paid as proof.
 It is important that the work took place in your apartment or the associated building or property.

 Craftsman costs